prometheus/client_java/README.md

 context.addServlet(new ServletHolder(new MetricsServlet()), "/metrics");
 ```

+Like the HTTPServer, the `MetricsServlet` can be configured with a `SampleNameFilter` which can
+be used to restrict the time series being exported by name.
+See `integration_tests/servlet_jakarta_exporter_webxml/`
+for an example how to configure this in `web.xml`.

 All HTTP exposition integrations support restricting which time series to return
 using `?name[]=` URL parameters.
 Due to implementation limitations, this may
 have false negatives.

 ## Exporting to a Pushgateway